Subash-A-A/particle-life-gpu/README.md

 # Particle Life GPU Simulator
-This is the GPU Implementation of https://github.com/Subash-A-A/life-simulator
-Simulate up to 100K particles (CPU implementation supports up to 1K particles)
+This is the GPU Implementation of https://github.com/Subash-A-A/life-simulator using Compute Shaders Simulate up to 100K particles (CPU implementation supports up to 1K particles)

 ![Screenshot from 2024-07-02 17-48-40](https://github.com/Subash-A-A/particle-life-gpu/assets/83503341/a88aa28a-acac-448b-bd63-a746b547de90)